rust-lang/rfcs/text/0000-http-index.md

 [drawbacks]: #drawbacks

 * A basic solution, without the incremental changelog, needs more requests and has higher latency to update the index.
 With the help of the incremental changelog, this is largely mitigated.
 For GitHub-hosted indexes Cargo has a fast path that checks in GitHub API whether the master branch has changed.
 With the changelog file, the same fast path can be implemented by making a conditional HTTP request for the changelog file (i.e. checking `ETag` or `Last-Modified`).
 * Performant implementation of this solution depends on making many small requests in parallel.
-This in practice requires HTTP/2 support on the server.
+HTTP/2 support on the server makes checking twice as fast compared to HTTP/1.1, but speed over HTTP/1.1 is still reasonable.
-* If GitHub won't like high-traffic usage of the index via raw.githubusercontent.com, the index may need to be hosted elsewhere.
+* If GitHub won't like high-traffic usage of the index via raw.githubusercontent.com, the index may need to be cached/hosted elsewhere.
 * Since alternative registries are stable, the git-based protocol is stable, and can't be removed.
 * Tools that perform fuzzy search of the index (e.g. `cargo add`) may need to make multiple requests or use some other method.
+URLs are already normalized to lowercase, so case-insensitivity doesn't require extra requests.

 # Rationale and alternatives
 [rationale-and-alternatives]: #rationale-and-alternatives